-We do not see why ASIC need retain control of the issuing of administrative recovery notices.
-Registered liquidators, as regulated professionals, are well placed to appropriately utilise any new power to issue administrative notices to recover compensation or property resulting from illegal phoenix transactions (such as uncommercial transactions).
-The ability of liquidators to issue notices independently would be a potential 'game changer' by reason of the expediency with which remedies could be sought against perpetrators or beneficiaries of illegal phoenix activity.
+Our view is that the ASIC should not retail control of the issuing of administrative recovery notices.
+Registered liquidators and other regulated professionals can appropriately exercise any new power to issue administrative notices to recover compensation or property resulting from illegal phoenix transactions (such as uncommercial transactions).
+The ability of liquidators to issue notices independently would be beneficial as it will expedite the remedies that could be sought from offenders or beneficiaries of illegal phoenix activity.